 Now a vehicle of Nazi propaganda, the Monte Rosa would acquire a new and prominent role when the outbreak of World War II necessitated troop movements.

-In April 1940, the troop ship was now being used for the Nazi invasion of Norway.
+In April 1940, the troop ship was used for the Nazi invasion of Norway.
 In the subsequent years, enacting the racist ideology of the Nazi Party, the ship was used to deport Norwegian Jews and later Danish Jews who would end up in concentration camps in Eastern Europe.

 During the entirety of the war, the allied forces made great efforts to either capture or sink the vessel which continued to play an important role for the Germans.